E-Navigation: Human element, training and harmonization

 The last decades have seen huge developments in technology within navigation and communication systems.
 Sophisticated and advanced technology is developing rapidly.
 Mariners have never had more technological support systems than today and therefore there is a need to coordinate systems and more use of harmonised standards.
-Although ships now carry Global Satellite Navigation Systems (GNSS) and will soon all have reliable Electronic Chart Displays and Information Systems (ECDIS), their use on board is not fully integrated and harmonised with other existing systems and those of other ships and ashore.
+Although ships now carry Global Navigation Satellite System (GNSS) and will soon all have reliable Electronic Chart Displays and Information Systems (ECDIS), their use on board is not fully integrated and harmonised with other existing systems and those of other ships and ashore.
 At the same time it has been identified that the human element, including training, competency, language skills, workload and motivation are essential in today’s world.
 Administrative burden, information overload and ergonomics are prominent concerns.
 A clear need has been identified for the application of good ergonomic principles in a well-structured human machine interface as part of the e-navigation strategy.